mharrisb1/bit-tac-toe/README.md

 ## Memory structure

-The game state can fit in any 4-byte value such as an unsigned integer in C.
+The game state can fit in any 4-byte value such as an unsigned integer in C[^1].

+[^1]: Generally speaking but not true for all architectures

 ```txt
 31             24  22      18                                   0